 Development in the building sciences in the late 1900's has pointed to the need to refocus on programming, designing, constructing, and operating facilities that function well, while at the same time incorporating new technologies, and creatively meeting other design objectives: sustainability, accessibility, safety, aesthetics, cost effectiveness, productivity, and historic preservation.
 Addressing these design objectives while achieving energy savings, and improving environmental quality is paramount in designing the "whole" building.
 Facility Performance Evaluations have shown that early programming and design decisions have significant impact on the functional quality, and long-term efficiency and effectiveness of buildings, initially and over their life cycle, such as:

 - Adaptability: decisions at the inception of project design to incorporate elements and concepts that will assist with future adaptations to a building can facilitate change in the future:

-- Building for horizontal and vertical expansion
+- Building to readily facilitate horizontal and vertical expansion

-- Functional Quality: decisions to incorporate the use of hard walls for offices and workspaces vs flexible 'furniture' systems have a significant impact on functionality of a building.
+- Functional Quality: decisions to incorporate the use of hard walls for offices and workspaces vs. flexible 'furniture' systems have a significant impact on functionality of a building.

 A building is considered to perform at a high level when all key design objectives are considered from the early project development phase, rather than focusing on one design objective while others are trivialized or overlooked all together.
 For example, most projects have both sustainability and security goals that must be met.
 Discussing these early on can help ensure a project's functionality goals are met as well as its productivity goals.
 The ability to measure the performance of sustainable buildings can also help achieve the functional and productive goals of the project.